Thames & Hudson presents: The Art of the Photobook

 Chris Boot’s career as an editor in photography began in 1984, with south London community activists the Photo Co-op, during which time he gained a first class honors degree in photography from the Polytechnic of Central London.
 After working for Magnum Photos, (including as director of its London and New York operations), and as editorial director at Phaidon Press, Boot set up his own publishing imprint, Chris Boot Ltd., in 2001, editing and publishing forty books including by Keith Arnatt, John Davies, Luc Delahaye, Martin Parr, Joy Gregory, Sunil Gupta, Jacqueline Hassink, Tim Hetherington and Mikhael Subotzky.
 Between 2011 and 2021, Boot led the New York not-for-profit publisher Aperture as its executive director.
 He is now back in London.

-Freeny Yianni is a curator and owner of CLOSE Gallery.
+Freeny Yianni is a curator and founder of CLOSE Gallery.
 CLOSE represents artists, runs exhibitions, residencies and education programs.
 Yianni’s home gallery and studios are set in Somerset, her gallery has been established since 2009.
 She is a Greek Cypriot and has lived most of her life in the UK.
 Yianni is an important figure within the history of contemporary art of the 1990’s to the present day.
 She has been responsible for nurturing artists careers from the onset and seeing them flourish in the cultural arena.
 Yianni’s ethos for her gallery concentrates on a contemporary art program in a unique way, developing artists legacy’s through astute direction, and a bespoke approach, whilst engaging art programs in collaboration with inspiring partnerships with museums, galleries and cultural institutions.
 Yianni sees art as a vehicle to transformation.

-Ticket Price: £10 with
+Ticket Price: £10.00 with Photo London Ticket

 Please note, talk tickets are available for purchase and require a valid Photo London Day Ticket or Weekend Pass for the corresponding day.